South Korea - Government

 Cabinet State Council appointed by the president on the prime minister's recommendation

-Elections/appointments president directly elected by simple majority popular vote for a single 5-year term; election last held on 9 March 2022 (next to be held in March 2027); prime minister appointed by president with consent of the National Assembly
+Elections/appointments president directly elected by simple majority popular vote for a single 5-year term; election held on 3 June 2025 (next to be held in 2030) was a special snap election in the wake of the impeachment of former President YOON Suk-yeol; prime minister appointed by president with consent of the National Assembly

 2022